In This Article

 In fact, big beauty and skincare companies invest more money into promoting their products than in researches that would develop those breakthrough formulas they brag to have.
 They use pseudoscience, include “big” or scientific words to make their claims seem legit and only tell target audience what they want to hear thus making millions.

 Let’s start with L’Oreal which poses as the biggest cosmetic company in the world.
 They endorse celebrities such as Eva Longoria and Jennifer Lopez to promote their products.
-But, the brand is also known for their misleading claims and pseudoscience habits.
+But, the brand is also known for its misleading claims and pseudoscience habits.

 was a product-line in which the company claimed they used “gene science” to crack the code and make your skin young again.
-Youth Code products were apparently formulated to boost* the production of “youth proteins” thus making your skin look younger.
+Youth Code products were apparently formulated to boost the production of “youth proteins” thus making your skin look younger.
 L’Oreal even claimed the benefits of this product like were clinically proven.
 Actually, that would be perfect.
 Imagine how great it would be to become younger just by applying these products.
 However, it turned out the benefits of these products were not clinically proven which only indicated the company wanted to deceive and mislead target audience – pseudoscience at its best.

 definitely had one of the most misleading claims of all time.
-Here, the brand claims you can somehow influence on your genes to have younger-looking skin.
+Here, the brand claims you can somehow influence your genes to have younger-looking skin.
 Lancome states that Genifique is clinically proven to produce perfectly luminous skin in 85% of women, astonishingly even skin in 82% of women, and cushiony soft skin in 91% of women in SEVEN days.
-Here’s the another perfect example of pseudoscience – besides using clinical studies and mentioning formulas to justify their claims, these brands also use words like “astonishingly, marvelously, cushiony” etc. It’s needless to mention that this company was also sued and had to settle charges for being deceptive and misleading.
+Here’s another perfect example of pseudoscience – besides using clinical studies and mentioning formulas to justify their claims, these brands also use words like “astonishingly, marvelously, cushiony” etc. It’s needless to mention that this company was also sued and had to settle charges for being deceptive and misleading.

 was probably on your to-buy list for quite some time.
 These lip balms look super cute and shaped like little marbles thus being easier to apply.
 The popular lip balms were praised by the likes of Kim Kardashian West and Britney Spears.
 Furthermore, the company itself claims they revolutionize the science in rejuvenating your lips.
 However, this company also faces lawsuit because their lip balms didn’t only provide those rejuvenating properties to make lips smooth, but they also caused blisters, rash, and redness in many women.

 as one of the most reputable skincare companies in the world isn’t innocent in pseudoscience and misleading practice.
-The company’s Nivea DNAage Cell Renewal Day Cream claims that innovation in skincare, which boosts* surface skin cell renewal leaves you with noticeably firmer looking skin.
+The company’s Nivea DNAage Cell Renewal Day Cream claims that innovation in skincare, which boosts surface skin cell renewal leaves you with noticeably firmer-looking skin.
 The ads for this product were banned because according to authorities, Nivea tried to imply that individual will have firmer-looking skin effect permanently (which would be impossible).
-However, unlike L’Oreal which stated that despite being charged for misleading and deception the effectiveness of their products is intact, Nivea promised to point out that all their products have temporary effect in future ads.
+However, unlike L’Oreal which stated that despite being charged for misleading and deception the effectiveness of their products is intact, Nivea promised to point out that all their products have a temporary effect in future ads.

-The pseudoscience is used even by the most reputable companies to make outrageous claims and say what customers want to hear in order to sell that product.
+The pseudoscience claims is used even by the most reputable companies to make outrageous and say what customers want to hear in order to sell that product.
 This is, also, one of the biggest problems in today’s beauty and skincare industry.
 Although we’re aware that label which describes products (or ads on websites or in fashion magazines) are too good to be true and we don’t really believe in them, we still buy these products.
 Why?
 It’s because we want to look younger and have smoother and more nourished skin.

 Therefore, whenever you notice outrageous claims such as eliminating wrinkles entirely in just a few days and other “too good to be true” things, you should skip that product and find the one made by the brand that doesn’t subject to using pseudoscience.

-Pseudoscience is largely used today and is most expressed in beauty and skincare industry.
+Pseudoscience is largely used today and is most expressed in the beauty and skincare industry.
 Brands use big words, epithets, or mention clinical trials that they didn’t conduct coupled with promises that are even too good for fairytales.
 However, it’s important to mention that pseudoscience doesn’t only indicate misleading but also disrespect to loyal customers.
 It’s important to think twice before you purchase a certain product and make sure it’s really effective.